nojo7/mixed_messages/README.md

 - Use the command line to execute and interact with the program.
 - Develop the project locally on your computer.

-## Prerequisites

-To work on this project, you should have a basic understanding of the following:

-- JavaScript: Familiarity with JavaScript syntax is required to build the message generator program.
-- Git and GitHub: Knowledge of version control using Git and hosting repositories on GitHub will be beneficial for managing your project.
-- Command line: You should be comfortable using the command line interface to run and interact with the program.

 ## Getting Started

-To get started with the message generator program, follow these steps:
+To create your own messages with the message generator program, follow these steps:

 1. Clone the project repository from GitHub using the following command: git clone https://github.com/your-username/mixed_messages.git